Kudzu Bug, Megacopta cribraria (Fabricius)

 The kudzu bug (bean plataspid, globular stinkbug) was first discovered on kudzu vine in the vicinity of Atlanta, Georgia, during the fall of 2009.
 From this initial accidental introduction (this pest was NOT intentionally introduced to manage kudzu), kudzu bug has quickly become established as a severe economic pest of soybean in Georgia, North Carolina, and South Carolina.
 In 2012, this pest was found in most North Carolina counties, as well as in Virginia, Alabama, Tennessee and Florida.
 Kudzu bug was introduced from Asia, where it is widespread.

 Biology: The kudzu bug overwinters as an adult near kudzu patches and soybean fields in plant debris and behind tree bark, but it will also attempt to overwinter in structures such as houses and other buildings, where it can be a nuisance pest.
-More information on kudzu bugs near your home can be found at the NCSU urban entomology page.
+More information on kudzu bugs near your home can be found in this fact sheet.

 When temperatures warm, the strong-flying adults emerge from overwintering sites and move into kudzu, wisteria or soybeans where they mate, lay egg masses, and develop through five nymphal stages.
 Adults that move from overwintering sites directly to soybeans prefer those that are early-planted and/or early maturing.
 The kudzu bug can complete development from egg to adult in six to eight weeks.
 After this first generation develops, additional adults are produced that will move into soybeans that may have been planted later.
 Kudzu bug adults have a preference to infest earlier planted soybeans, soybeans with narrower rows, and soybeans planted using conventional tillage.